The DEP subop is used to specify dependent variables to SST commands.

 For multivariable functions, a domain entry should be given for each function parameter.
 The domain entries can be seperated by commas or spaces.

-syntax is used in plot commands to establish the increment
+The BY syntax is used in plot commands to establish the increment

 employed for function evaluation.
-If BY
+If BY is absent in plot commands,

 then the current global range size is used to get the number of evaluation

-and other commands using DOMAIN
+points.
+In SOLV and other commands using DOMAIN, the BY

 syntax is ignored.

-subop is used to specify filenames to SST commands.
+The FILE subop is used to specify filenames to SST commands.

 On DOS machines, FILE[prn:] directs output to the printer.
 On UNIX